907sjl/moving-rates-bokeh/README.md

     .rename(columns={'Referral Aged Yn': '# Seen in 30d'}))
 ```

-The resulting datasets from both calculations are merged into a new, higher level dataset at the calendar granularity.
+The aggregated counts by day are merged to create a new, higher level dataset at the calendar granularity.
 Then the Pandas **rolling()**
-function is invoked on that calendar level aggregate data to calculate the moving totals by day across multiple window sizes.
+function is invoked on that aggregated dataset to calculate the moving totals by day across multiple window sizes.

 ```
 window_name = f'{num_days}d'